 The programme starts in January 2022.
 Onsite teaching dates to follow.

 programme structure and modules

 Modules 1 and 2, and 3, run sequentially during term 1 and 2 with module 4 running concurrently but assessed at the end of term 2 this allows the modules to reflect and respond to each other.
 Module 5 runs for the whole of term 3 and is the final project for students exiting with an MA.
 For those wishing to undertake an MFA they will attend for a further 2 terms full time or 1 year part time.
 Below are draft modules, which are indicative only at this stage, though we hope to confirm more details soon.

 This module is self-initiated from the outset and prioritises individual research, conducted under supervision with identified tutors and other mentors and external advisors considered essential to the study.
-MFA students learn from and contribute to the delivery of the module through their interaction with peers, tutors and the wider art community.
+MFA students learn from and contribute to the delivery of the module through their interaction with peers, tutors and the wider arts and cultural community.
 Emphasis is placed upon independence, originality, initiative and enterprise.
-Teaching and learning will be complimented by the wide range of visiting lecturers (e.g. artists, ecologists, critics, curators), providing the opportunity to discuss work with renowned experts.
-Students will develop individual opportunities with national and/or international agencies, etc., which may also result in working independently or at distance.
+Teaching and learning will be complimented by the wide range of visiting lecturers (e.g. artists, curators, ecologists, choreographers, directors, philosophers, performers composers, critics, producers, etc), providing the opportunity to discuss work with renowned experts.
+Students will develop individual opportunities with national and/or international venues, opportunities, agencies, etc., which may also result in working independently or at distance.
 Culmination of the module is the production of a substantial and resolved creative outcome that will be exhibited / performed / published and assessed in an appropriate public arena.